Looney Tunes: Back in Action: Production

-Dante agreed to direct Back in Action as tribute to Jones.
+Dante agreed to direct Back in Action as a tribute to Jones.
 He and screenwriter Larry Doyle reportedly wanted the film to be the "anti-Space Jam" as Dante disliked how that film represented the Looney Tunes brand and personalities.
 Dante said, "I was making a movie for them with those characters [Looney Tunes: Back in Action] and they did not want to know about those characters.
 They didn't want to know why Bugs Bunny shouldn't do hip-hop.
 It was a pretty grim experience all around."
 Warner Bros. hired Walt Disney Feature Animation's Eric Goldberg, most known for his fast-paced, Warner Bros.-inspired animation of the Genie in Aladdin (1992), to direct the animation.

 On the film, Dante stated, "It's a gagfest.
 Not having a particularly strong story, it just goes from gag to gag and location to location.
 It's not a particularly compelling narrative, but, of course, that's not where the charm of the movie is supposed to lie."
 On the subject of filming, Dante stated that each scene with animated characters would be shot three times; first a rehearsal with a fake stuffed stand-in, then with nothing in the frame, and lastly, with a "mirror ball" in the shot to indicate to the computers where the light sources were.
 Afterwards, the animators would start their work and put the characters in the frame.
 According to Dante, a "problem" occurred when the studio executives grew tired of the film's jokes and wanted them to be changed.
-As a result, the studio brought in twenty-five gag writers to try to write jokes that were short enough to fit into an animated character's mouth.
+As a result, the studio brought in twenty-five gag writers to try to write jokes that were short enough for the voice actors to dub into an animated character's mouth.
 Despite this, the film has one credited writer.

-Dante stated that he had no creative freedom on the project, and called it "the longest year and a half of my life."
-Dante felt that he and Goldberg managed to preserve the original personalities of the characters.
-However, the opening, middle, and end of the film are different from what Dante envisioned.
+Dante stated that he had no creative freedom on the project, and called it "the longest year and a half of my life".
+Dante felt that while he and Goldberg managed to preserve the original personalities of the characters, the opening, middle, and end of the film are different from what Dante had envisioned.